Do Go On - 407 - The Real Pocahontas

 Yeah, yeah, yeah.

-But the three of us, Squished up.
+But the three of us.

-Matt could zoom in from his own bath
+Can zoom in from his own bath because he loves the bath.

 Matt could zoom in from a bath.

-Remember that zoom we did when we were all losing our minds,
+Remember that Zoom we did when we were all losing our minds,

-where everyone started, we were dressed in a theme,
+Jess Perkins during the pandemic in the lockdown where everyone started, we were dressed in a theme,

 which was tennis.

-Yeah, well it was like country club.
+Yeah, well, it was like country club.

 And then we dressed like wealthy people from country clubs.

-We all went and bought Pims, had Pims in our homes,
+We all went and bought PIMs in our homes and then ended the Zoom.

-Everyone got in their individual baths,
+Everyone got in their individual baths.

-even like, and I didn't have a bath,
+Even like, and I didn't have a bath.

-I had a budding storage tub,
+I had a bunting storage tub.

-and Tim got into the smaller budding storage tub
+And I got into the big budding storage tub and Tim got into the smaller bunting storage tub in our

+Zoom.
 And that was the moment I realized I loved him.

 That was the moment.